comicrelief/campaign/profiles/cr/modules/custom/cr_layout/README.md

-# CR Custom Panel Layouts
+# CR Custom Layouts

-This module contains custom CR layouts
+This module contains custom CR layouts, to be used by Panels or Display Suite alike.

 ## Layouts

-Five regions
+* Five regions